 When fall arrives I love making all types of squash recipes.

 There is something that is so satisfying about fall squash whether it is a simple roasted butternut squash, my Cheesy Butternut Squash Orzo or today’s Mediterranean Stuffed Butternut Squash.
+Today’s recipe is inspired by a recipe I shared last year for this Mediterranean Stuffed Acorn Squash.
+That recipe has been popular with many of you and I knew I had to do something similar with butternut squash.

+I love the sweetness of the squash paired with the savory quinoa mixture.
+If you are looking for a vegetarian meal to serve your family this is one to try.
 I also love how pretty stuffed squash looks.
 It would make a great holiday side dish for thanksgiving meals or Christmas.

 If you’ve enjoyed this stuffed squash recipe then why not try my Mexican Stuffed Acorn Squash, Curried Butternut Squash Soup, Butternut Squash Pasta, Parmesan Delicata Squash, Butternut Squash Apple Bake and this Baked Chicken Risotto with Kabocha Squash recipe.

-Why You Will Love This Mediterranean Stuffed Butternut Squash Recipe
+Why You Will Love This Recipe

-Full of Flavor: This vegetarian stuffed butternut squash is packed with flavor, sweet squash is balanced with salty feta, mild sweet cranberries, pine nuts for crunch and lots of fresh herbs.
+- Full of Flavor: This vegetarian stuffed butternut squash is packed with flavor, sweet squash is balanced with salty feta, mild sweet cranberries, pine nuts for crunch and lots of fresh herbs.

-Tasty Vegetarian Dinner: Mediterranean stuffed butternut squash makes a great vegetarian dish.
+- Tasty Vegetarian Dinner: Mediterranean stuffed butternut squash makes a great vegetarian dish.
 It is a hearty meal where you won’t miss the meat!

-Versatile Recipe: This stuffing recipe ingredients can be easily adapted to use what you enjoy eating, and have in your stores at home.
+- Versatile Recipe: This stuffing recipe ingredients can be easily adapted to use what you enjoy eating, and have in your stores at home.
 I’ve made some suggestions later in this post.

 Recipe Ingredients and Substitutions

-- Squash – I used 2 butternut squash in this recipe, about 1 1/2 pounds each.
+- Squash: I used 2 butternut squash in this recipe, about 1 1/2 pounds each.

-- Za’atar – za’atar is a Middle Eastern spice blend popular in Mediterranean recipes.
+- Za’atar: za’atar is a Middle Eastern spice blend popular in Mediterranean recipes.
 I’ve used it to season the butternut squash and also to add to the dressing for the quinoa.

-- Quinoa – I stuff the squash with quinoa, which you can cook with either water or vegetable broth, whichever your preference.
+- Quinoa: I stuff the squash with quinoa, which you can cook with either water or vegetable broth, whichever your preference.

-- Stuffing ingredients – I added dried cranberries, pine nuts and chickpeas to the quinoa, which add great crunch and texture, as well as a little sour sweetness.
+- Stuffing ingredients: I added dried cranberries, pine nuts and chickpeas to the quinoa, which add great crunch and texture, as well as a little sour sweetness.

-- Green onions – I used the green and white parts of green onion in the stuffing.
+- Green onions: I used the green and white parts of green onion in the stuffing.

-- Fresh herbs – I flavor the stuffing with fresh flat leaf parsley, chives and mint.
+- Fresh herbs: I flavor the stuffing with fresh flat leaf parsley, chives and mint.

-- Lemon – I add some fresh lemon juice to the quinoa dressing to add acidity.
+- Lemon: I add some fresh lemon juice to the quinoa dressing to add acidity.

-- Cheese – I like to crumble some salty feta cheese over the squash before returning it to the oven to warm through.
+- Cheese: I like to crumble some salty feta cheese over the squash before returning it to the oven to warm through.

 How to Make This Mediterranean Stuffed Butternut Squash Recipe

-1. Preheat the oven: Place the rack in the center of the oven.
+Step 1.
+Preheat the oven: Place the rack in the center of the oven.
 Preheat the oven to 425 degrees F.

-2. Prepare the squash: Cut the butternut squash in halves and place the squash half on a baking tray with the cut side down.
+Step 2.
+Prepare the squash: Cut the butternut squash in halves and place the squash half on a baking tray with the cut side down.
 Rub 2 tablespoons of the olive oil on the inside of each piece of squash, followed by a sprinkle of salt, pepper and 1 teaspoon of za’atar.

-3. Bake the squash: Place the large baking sheet into the hot oven and bake for about 45 minutes, or until the squash becomes fork tender Remove the squash from the oven and set aside to cool.
+Step 3.
+Bake the squash: Place the large baking sheet into the hot oven and bake for about 45 minutes, or until the squash becomes fork tender Remove the squash from the oven and set aside to cool.
 Reduce the oven temperature to 350 degrees F.

-4. Prepare the quinoa: While the squash is roasting, cook the quinoa according to package instructions, using either water or vegetable broth.
+Step 4.
+Prepare the quinoa: While the squash is roasting, cook the quinoa according to package instructions, using either water or vegetable broth.
 Once cooked, let the cooked quinoa cool and add it to a large mixing bowl.
 Stir in the dried cranberries, pine nuts, chickpeas, green onions, parsley, chives and mint, and set aside.

-5. Prepare the dressing: In a mason jar or small bowl whisk together the 1 remaining tablespoon of olive oil, garlic, lemon juice, paprika and the remaining 1 teaspoon of za’atar.
+Step 5.
+Prepare the dressing: In a mason jar or small bowl whisk together the 1 remaining tablespoon of olive oil, garlic, lemon juice, paprika and the remaining 1 teaspoon of za’atar.
 Pour the dressing over the quinoa mixture and stir well.

-6. Stuff the squash: Once the squash has cooled, scoop the flesh from the inside of the squash leaving about a 1/2 inch thick border around the sides of the squash and about 3/4 of an inch at the bottom of the squash.
+Step 6.
+Stuff the squash: Once the squash has cooled, scoop the flesh from the inside of the squash leaving about a 1/2 inch thick border around the sides of the squash and about 3/4 of an inch at the bottom of the squash.
 Divide the quinoa mixture equally between each of the squash halves.
 Sprinkle the feta cheese on top of the quinoa mixture.

-7. Bake and serve the squash: Place back into the oven and bake for a further 10-12 minutes at 350 degrees F until warm.
+Step 7.
+Bake and serve the squash: Place back into the oven and bake for a further 10-12 minutes at 350 degrees F until warm.
 Serve warm with a garnish of savory herbs like parsley, rosemary or thyme and extra pine nuts.

 Recipe Modifications for this Stuffed Squash Recipe